 Purpose of this privacy notice

-This privacy notice aims to give you information on how Dairy Crest collects and processes your personal data when you contact Dairy Crest by any of the methods outlined in paragraph 1.
+This privacy notice aims to give you information on how we collect and processes your personal data when you contact us by any of the methods outlined in paragraph 1.

-The Dairy Crest Group is made up of different legal entities including Dairy Crest Limited (responsible for all branded products excluding Frylight), and its wholly owned subsidiary, MH Foods Limited (responsible for Frylight).
+The Dairy Crest group of companies is made up of different legal entities including Dairy Crest Limited, whose trading name is Saputo Dairy UK.
+Dairy Crest Limited is responsible for all branded products excluding Frylight, and its wholly owned subsidiary, MH Foods Limited, is responsible for Frylight.

-This privacy notice is issued on behalf of the Dairy Crest Group so when we mention “Dairy Crest”, “we”, “us” or “our” in this privacy notice, we are referring to the relevant company in the Dairy Crest Group responsible for processing your data:
+This privacy notice is issued on behalf of the Dairy Crest Group so when we mention “Dairy Crest” or “MH Foods”, “we”, “us” or “our” in this privacy notice, we are referring to the relevant company in the Dairy Crest Group responsible for processing your data:

-- Dairy Crest Limited is the controller of personal data collected in respect all of all branded products (except Frylight) and own label products.
-Dairy Crest Limited is responsible for all associated social media pages and websites including dairycrest.co.uk, cathedralcity.co.uk and davidstow.co.uk.
+- Dairy Crest Limited is the controller of personal data collected in respect of all branded products (except Frylight) and own label products.
+Dairy Crest Limited is responsible for all associated social media pages and websites including uk.saputo.com, cathedralcity.co.uk davidstow.co.uk, promovita.com and vitalitedairyfree.co.uk

 - Dairy Crest Limited and MH Foods Limited are joint controllers in respect of personal data collected in respect of Frylight.